koumay/syrianarchive-investigations/drafts/Oudai-hospital.md

 ## Where did it happen?

-The Syrian Archive team created a Panoramio image using the [video of Sham News Agency](https://www.youtube.com/watch?v=9H0OWyzd8jo&t=1s) which was published after the attack.
+The Syrian Archive team created a Panoramio image using the [video of Sham News Network](https://www.youtube.com/watch?v=9H0OWyzd8jo&t=1s) which was published after the attack.
 The hospital building and another building were identified through comparing the image with Google earth satellite imagery.
 See below:

 ![geolocating Oudai Hospital](/assets/oudai-geolocation-1.jpg)

 ## Munitions identified

-Sham News Agency published a video showing remnants of a munition used during the potato market attack.
+Sham News Network published a video showing remnants of a munition used during the potato market attack.
 The Syrian Archive has been unable to identify exact location or type of munition used.
 See below:

 ![weapon](/assets/weapon.png)